morijx/Raspi_cardiac_wave/Video Success/README.md

 | Face brightness   | 0.65           | 0.64            | 0.47              | 0.59           |
 | Frame brightness  | 0.88           | 0.76            | 0.71              | 0.65           |

+After the CV the model is trained once more with all data to improve the model for the test with unknown vidoes.

 Test accuracy
 | Features          | Random state 5 | Random state 42 | Random state 111 | Random state 0 |